soccertrack/funfacts/README.md

 ```

 ### 42. Dynamic Import
 Dynamic import is a game changer.
-It is so good, I assign it as #42.
-Before this, import can load in modules for code maintenance, accessing libraries etc. Dynamic import can import module at runtime even in a branch (if).
+Before this feature, import can statically load in modules for code maintenance, accessing libraries etc. Dynamic import can import module at runtime even in a branch (if).
 This means:
 - This can be use as lazy loading, code splitting.
 - Url can be external url.
 - Performance gain, imagine putting modules where users rarely invoke into dynamic import.